Kim Strickland-Sargent is the author of two novels, Down at the Golden Coin and Wish Club. Her third is currently in the works.

 An average women’s book club takes a turn for the supernatural!

-An average book club takes a turn for the supernatural when the women start casting spells after reading a witchy novel for their October meeting.
-When their book club morphs into “Wish Club,” the ladies find their real gift is not for casting spells, but for conjuring trouble.
-With their wishes going awry, they find themselves in strange, hilarious, and in some cases dangerous predicaments.
-As they search for help, each of the women begins to discover she has the power to make her own wishes come true.
+Naturally the women are freaked out—they’re not witches!
+But what could be the harm in lighting a few candles and making some wishes?
+When their book club morphs into “Wish Club,” the ladies find their real gift is for conjuring trouble.
+With their wishes going awry, they find themselves in strange, hilarious, and sometimes dangerous predicaments.
+As they search for someone who might be able to help, each of the women discovers she holds the power to make her all her wishes come true.